West Ham looks safe in Premier League after beating Watford

 LONDON (AP) — Michail Antonio scored his seventh goal in five games as West Ham all but secured another season in the English Premier League with a 3-1 win that kept Watford in relegation trouble on Friday.

-The Hammers struck three times in a dominant opening 36 minutes to leave Watford reeling, moving David Moyes’ side six points clear of the drop zone.
+The Hammers struck three times in a dominant opening 36 minutes to leave Watford reeling, moving David Moyes’ side six points clear of the drop zone with two games to go.

+“It’s got us in a really strong position,” West Ham manager David Moyes said, “and I’m hoping that we can win more games but if we don’t then I’m hoping that the points total will also be enough to keep us up.”

-Antonio gave his side a sixth minute lead, which was doubled soon after by a header from Tomas Soucek.
+Antonio gave West Ham the lead in the sixth minute and it was doubled by a header from Tomas Soucek.

 Declan Rice fired in the third from distance in the 36th minute as West Ham went into the break in complete control.